fossi-foundation/fossi-foundation-web/README.md

 ## Design

-The website design follws the the
+The website design follows the the
 [FOSSi Foundation style guide](https://zeroheight.com/822235964).
 Make sure that changes to the design are also reflected in the style guide, where necessary.